 Ice Fishing for Trout in Maine

 I generally believe that trout focus on small forage fish in winter, so baits that flash silver attract them best.
-Jigs and spoons are the best baits for this kind of fishing.
+Jigs and spoons are the best bait for this kind of fishing.
 A double rod setup that's allowed and legal is the most effective way to catch the trout in winter.
-One rod with live bait or jig set up on a tip-up, the second rod with a spoon fished up and down reasonably aggressively.
+One rod with live bait or jig was set up on a tip-up, and the second with a spoon fished up and down reasonably aggressively.

 Ice Fishing for Musky and Pike in Maine

-To catch bigger fish, I usually use live baits, sunfish, shiners, and other similar types of baitfish to attract these beasts, assuming local law allows their use.
+To catch bigger fish, I usually use live baits, sunfish, shiners, and other similar baitfish to attract these beasts, assuming local law allows their use.